 10 The quantity of Gas specified in the User’s Nominations pursuant to clause 9 of the Terms and Conditions for transportation to the Brisbane hub must not exceed, in aggregate, the Firm MDQ.

 10A User must revise any Nominations necessary to account for any quantities of contingency gas which are scheduled by AEMO for shipper’s account under the STTM Rules.

+10AAUser may submit an Intra-Day Nomination for any service, in which case:

+Service Provider may accept or reject the Intra-Day Nomination, or any part of it, at its discretion and without liability to the User;

+Service Provider must, as soon as possible after receipt of the Intra-Day Nomination, advise User if and to the extent that Service Provider is prepared to accept the Intra-Day Nomination; and

+to the extent that Service Provider accepts the Intra-Day Nomination, the quantities of Gas to which the acceptance relates must be Scheduled by Service Provider in accordance with the terms and conditions of the Service under the Transportation Agreement to which the acceptance relates.

 Scheduling